[Tokyo/Haneda] 3 Shrines Carefully Selected by GTN Staff! Learn Shrine Visiting Etiquette and Manners!

 GTN provides various solutions to foreigners to realize a multicultural society under the mission of "Making Japan a reality for foreigners."
 We will tackle various social issues with the aim of creating an environment where people can live their normal lives as normal, no matter where they are in the world.

-In Japan, shrines are open to everyone, regardless of their religious beliefs.
+In Japan, anyone can visit and pray at shrines, regardless of their religious beliefs.

 Photo by Freepik